Required

 Our attorneys will work to get you the maximum possible car accident settlement.
 We win among the top settlements in Michigan every year.

 The statute of limitations is an important legal aspect that any potential claimant should understand.
 Essentially, anyone injured in a motor vehicle crash who wants to pursue compensation against an at-fault driver should do so within three years from the date of the accident, according to Michigan Compiled Law §600.5805.
+Additionally, a claim for first-party no-fault insurance (PIP benefits) must be filed within one year of the date of the accident.

 Furthermore, in the event that a motorist is killed in a crash, a surviving family member can pursue a claim from the date of their loved one’s passing.
 No matter the circumstances, a qualified Michigan rollover car accident lawyer could try to help an injured motorist file a claim that satisfies the statute of limitations.
 If this timeframe is not met, a claim that might be otherwise valid could be met with a dismissal.